Jan de Vries (Canadian Army soldier): Honours

 In June 2004, de Vries was named a Chevalier of the French Legion of Honour by President Jacques Chirac.
-He was named to the Order of Canada in 2007.
+For his advocacy, public speaking, and educational endeavours to keep the history of Second World War troops alive, he was invested into the Order of Canada as a member on 4 May 2007.
 In 2010 he was selected as an Olympic torchbearer as part of the 2010 Olympic Games.